April 26, 2024/Children's Health

 1. Grasp the tick with the tweezers as close to the skin as possible.

-2. Give it a gentle, steady pull upwards.
-Don’t abruptly jerk or twist because part of the tick (most likely the head or its barbs) may still remain in the skin.
+2. Give it a gentle, steady pull upward.
+Don’t abruptly jerk or twist because part of the tick (usually, the head or its barbs) may still remain in the skin.
 If this happens, that part of the tick will likely come out on its own eventually.

-3. Bag your tick and take it your physician for identification.
+3. Bag your tick to take to a physician for identification.
 If it’s a species of tick that can carry Lyme disease, you live in a hyper-endemic region (like Alaska, Texas or Hawaii), the tick was estimated to be attached for longer than 36 hours and it’s within three days of removing the tick, your pediatrician may give your child a one-time dose of doxycycline.
 This antibiotic helps prevent Lyme disease from developing.

 4. Clean the area with disinfectant or soap and water.